kthcloud/docs/old/wiki/Maintenance:Configure_a_host.md

 Current zones:
 Flemingsberg (flem)

-FQDN is hostname.kthcloud.com, so for example se-flem-001.kthcloud.com
+FQDN is hostname.cloud.cbh.kth.se, so for example se-flem-001.cloud.cbh.kth.se

 A list of generated but not yet allocated passwords are available at the bottom of the Credentials page.